ksvc/ks265codec/README.md

 ##Basic parameters:

--v or -V [version],

-which specifies the version and copyright of the encoder.

 -preset [preset_value],

 which specifies the encoding speed by the character strings [preset_value], among strings of "superfast", "veryfast", "fast", "medium", "slow", "veryslow" and "placebo".